Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 Locking Secures Your Savings

-When you lock your interest rate, your lender guarantees that rate for a set period (often 30–60 days).
-This protects you from rate increases while your loan is being processed.
+When you lock your interest rate, your lender guarantees that rate for a set period (often 30–60 days), protecting you from increases while your loan is being processed.

 • If rates rise after you lock, you’re protected.